 Make your title extremely appealing.

-Many attendees will scan through the conference schedule and a strong title will catch their eye and take them further into reading your abstract.
-Think of creative ways for catching their attention.
+Many attendees will scan through the conference schedule, and a strong title will catch their eye and take them further into reading your abstract.
+Think of creative ways of catching their attention.
 Numbers usually get them (for example “10 things you can do to improve your testing experience”).
-Hot topics get them as well (for example “why is everyone using Selenium and why am i not?”).
+Hot topics get them as well (for example “why is everyone using Selenium and why am I not?”).
 Catchy titles get them to read further as well (for example “How Obama helped me learn to test” or “Angry Birds Testing”)

 Catch their attention with an opener that makes them feel like you understand them.

 In other words, if you ask a question in the opener or state a fact, it makes them feel a connection.
 For example “Does your senior management respect your testing team?” or “Do you find it hard in your testing organization to keep your automation scripts updated” or “It has been stated many times that 7 out of 10 people will always miss a simple change in a product – and not test it”.
 Once you have their attention, then give them specifics on “WHY” they should be there.
 Imagine yourself reading your abstract and ask yourself “if I knew nothing about this, would I be interested in it”?
 Then design your description so that when someone reads it, they can’t stop – they are racing from word to word so that they can get to the takeaways and see more and more on this abstract.